 Leadership Opportunity … Run for ARNNL Council

 Would you like to shape the advancement of nursing regulation and practice in your profession?
 As a member of ARNNL Council you will fulfill one of the most important responsibilities of being a registered nurse (RN) - leading your regulatory body in the public’s interest.
-Why not run for election as President-Elect, Domain or Regional Councillor and/or nominate a RN who can make this valuable contribution to the profession?
+Why not run for election as a Domain or Regional Councillor and/or nominate an RN who can make this valuable contribution to the profession?
 To be a candidate for election, the nominee must be a registered nurse who resides within the province and holds a practicing license in good standing issued by ARNNL.
 Any current member of ARNNL (practicing, non-practicing, honourary) can nominate an RN.

 ARNNL members are invited to submit nominations for the following offices: